 - Via Napoli, Epcot—Most think, pizza is pizza, right?
 Ok, maybe not most, but I do.
 I’m not a huge fan of pizza.
 Now I know the difference, though.
 Their pizza is fantastic!
 It makes me want to go to Italy to try all the Italian foods that I “think” are good, but you really don’t know “good” until you have someone from Italy make it for you.

 - 50’s Prime Time Café, Hollywood Studios—This is a throwback restaurant where you eat in the kitchen and there are TV’s showing old black and white sitcoms.
 The entire visit is entertaining from the moment you walk in to the moment you walk out.
 We were hesitant after hearing people talk about the comedic statements that are made to you, because we are quiet diners who don’t want attention.
 But, we heard so much about “wholesome, old, homemade cooking”; we had to try it at least once, right?
-My son made the mistake of secretly asking the hostess for their best (joker) server they had, because my husband and I had never been there, but my son and his girlfriend had.
-My husband and I did not suffer any consequences, but my son and his girlfriend did.
+My son made the mistake of secretly asking the hostess for their best (joker) server they had, because my husband and I had never been there, but my son had been there.
+My husband and I did not suffer any consequences, but my son did.
 It was hilarious.
 As for the food, IT IS all it is cracked up to be.
 The fried chicken is very good.
 The sampler is a great way to try everything.
 FYI, don't try to hide anything in the bones on the plate.
 We saw our server look under the bones to make sure all the meat is eaten off of the bones and there is no unwanted food hidden under the bones.
 Word to the wise, don't put your elbows on the table and make sure you finish all of your meal.
 Thankfully, my husband likes collard greens.
 If you can’t finish, they just make a joke out of it, tell you that you can’t have dessert and try to get you to finish your meal, just like mom used to do.
 If you like peanut butter and jelly sandwiches, try the Peanut Butter and Jelly shake.
 Nummy!

 Here are a couple we’ve heard a lot about and are on our bucket list to try at least once: